viresh-ratnakar/exolve/README.md

 The tweaks made are to the following colours:

-- Colour `currclue` is set to black (but see "Smart colouring" below.
+- Colour `currclue` is set to black (but see "Smart colouring" below).
 - Colour `active-clue` is set to #663366.
 - Colour `orphan` is set to #663300.
 - Colour `anno` is set to lightgreen.